Morning Sickness Survival Guide: Navigating Nausea Like a Pro!

 Are You Experiencing Morning Sickness Symptoms?

 Morning sickness is one of the very first pregnancy symptoms most women experience.
-According to The Practicing Midwife, up to eighty percent of women experience nausea and vomiting during pregnancy.
+According to The Practicing Midwife Journal, up to eighty percent of women experience nausea and vomiting during pregnancy.
 Traditionally, this is called morning sickness, and unfortunately, many people write it off as one of ‘those things’ you can’t do anything for.

 However, ignoring the significance and challenges of morning sickness because it is common is a big mistake.